SWARAJ-42/JARVIS/README.md

 JARVIS is an artificial intelligent interactive bot who recognizes human speech and gives answers to all his queries just like Chatgpt but more interactive.
 It can perform system automation tasks and browser automation too.
 The AI is made using CHATGPT API

 ## Note
 Presently only the chat mode is functional and the program can chat with you in text mode and interactive mode only.
-Command mode will be updated soon
+Command mode will be added soon.

 ## Getting Started

 After cloning the project open the project folder run the following commands in terminal
 ```
 cd client

 npm run dev
 ```